Snoupix/Snoupix/README.md

 snoupix@arch ~ $ current --projects
 > Exploring embedded systems
 > Deep CS diving and study of low level programming
-> Server-side adventures with technologies like Websockets and GraphQL on Sharify
+> Server-side adventures with technologies like Websockets and Protobuf on Sharify
 > Currently working on Rustbee to understand BLE and IPC with file sockets
 ```